The Czar Bomb

 On January 16, 1963, Nikita Khrushchev announced with great fanfare that the Soviet Union had constructed an even bigger bomb, with a power of 100 megatons—3,000 times more powerful than the Nagasaki and Hiroshima bombs combined.
 Khrushchev claimed that it was hidden somewhere in East Germany, a political hotspot during the Cold War.

-Billionaire Iraqi oligarch, Saadallah bin Shadid—seeking revenge for the death of his family in an illegal American drone strike—learns of the purported existence of the 100-megaton bomb and hires an historian to locate it.
+Decades later, billionaire Iraqi shipping magnate, Saadallah bin Shadid—seeking revenge for the death of his family in an illegal American drone strike—learns of the purported existence of the 100-megaton bomb and hires an historian to locate it.

 Bin Shadid’s lieutenant, Khalid Rasul, unearths the bomb, launching bin Shadid’s plans to restore it and wreak his revenge on his enemy, the US.